gradido/gradido/docu/create-coins-as-admin.md

 ### Coin creation process
 The coin creation for work is done in the following url: http://$community_domain/transaction-creations/create-multi Where we can create coins for a number of as many users as we want excepted for our self.
-We must than sign the transaction.
-Normally after klick of the left Button (Transaktion abschließen) it should be automatic forwarding to http://$community_domain/account/checkTransactions to sign the transactions.
+Furthermore we must sign the transactions we created.
+Normally after clicking on the left button (Transaktion abschließen) we should be automatically forwarded to http://$community_domain/account/checkTransactions where we can do this.
-If not this page can also be reached by klicking on the shield-icon with the hook in it on the Dashboard.
-Only shown if at least one transaction is waiting for signing.
+If not this page can also be reached by clicking on the shield-icon with the hook in it on the Dashboard, which is only shown if at least one transaction is waiting for signing.

-Pending_tasks table is used to store the transactions which not signed or had errors
+For debug purposes you can check the `pending_tasks` table, which is used to store the transactions which are not signed yet or had errors.